Table Bay

-Table Bay (Afrikaans: Tafelbaai) is a natural bay on the Atlantic Ocean overlooked by Cape Town (founded 1652 by Van Riebeeck) and is at the northern end of the Cape Peninsula, which stretches south to the Cape of Good Hope.
-It was named because it is dominated by the flat-topped Table Mountain.
+Table Bay (Afrikaans: Tafelbaai) is a natural bay on the Atlantic Ocean at the northern end of the Cape Peninsula, which stretches south to the Cape of Good Hope.
+Overlooked by Cape Town, the bay is dominated by the flat-topped Table Mountain, from which it takes its name.

 History

+Early European exploration

+The first European to explore the region was Bartolomeu Dias, who rounded the Cape of Good Hope in 1488.
+The first European to anchor in the bay itself was Portuguese navigator António de Saldanha in 1503.
+Saldanha also made the first recorded ascent of Table Mountain.
+The bay was subsequently named Aguada de Saldanha ("Watering-place of Saldanha").
+In 1601, Dutch navigator Joris van Spilbergen renamed it Table Bay.

-Bartolomeu Dias was the first European to explore this region in 1486.
-The bay, although famous for centuries as a haven for ships, is actually a rather poor natural harbour and is exposed to storm waves from the northwest.
+Although famous for centuries as a haven for ships, the bay is a poor natural harbour, exposed to northwesterly storm waves.
 Many sailing ships seeking refuge in the bay during the 17th and 18th centuries were driven ashore by winter storms.

+Dutch settlement and harbour construction

+Despite the poor conditions, the Dutch colonists persisted with their settlement on the shores of Table Bay, as good natural harbours are scarce along this coastline.
+On 6 April 1652, Jan van Riebeeck established a refreshment station at the bay for the Dutch East India Company (VOC).
+The first fortification, a small fort named the Fort of Good Hope, was built on the shoreline.
+The settlement grew into the city of Cape Town.

-The Dutch colonists nevertheless persisted with their efforts on the shores of Table Bay, because good natural harbours along this coastline are almost non-existent.
-The best of them, Saldanha Bay, lacked fresh water.
-Simon's Bay was well protected from westerly winter storms and swells, but more exposed to summer southeasterliy storms and difficult to access overland from Cape Town.
+Other nearby bays were considered.
+The best of these, Saldanha Bay, lacked fresh water.
+Simon's Bay, while well protected from westerly winter storms and swells, was more exposed to summer southeasterly storms and was difficult to access overland from Cape Town.
 Hout Bay was small and exposed to the prevailing southwesterly swell.

-Eventually a harbour was built in Table Bay by a process of land reclamation and was protected from storm waves by breakwaters.
-The older part of this development is called the Victoria Dock; the newer part, the Duncan Dock.
+Eventually, a modern harbour was built in Table Bay by a process of land reclamation and protected from storm waves by breakwaters.
+Construction of the first breakwater began in 1860, with Prince Alfred ceremonially tipping the first load of rocks.
+This structure protected the Alfred Basin, the first part of the new harbour.
+The older part of this development is today called the Victoria & Alfred Waterfront.
+The newer, deeper part is the Duncan Dock.
 Robben Island, where Nelson Mandela was imprisoned for decades, is in this bay.

+Sliedrecht oil spill

 The bay's beaches were oiled following an accident involving the Dutch tanker Sliedrecht in November 1953.
 The vessel moved 96 km offshore to pump out 1,000 tonnes of oil that had been fouled with seawater after the initial impact.